emmygithub/MyProject/README.md

 # MyProject
-Writing a project for ireland
+A project I worked on for an Irish job